 Highline College Recognized Student Clubs & Organizations Directory

-Interested in joining a Highline College-official student club or organization?
-Check out our currently recognized Highline College clubs below!
-Click on the club name to learn more about the club.
-If you are interested in joining a club, you may attend a scheduled club meeting or you can email the club officers directly to ask questions.
-Highline College recognized clubs have been approved by the Associated Students of Highline College and are supported by the Center for Leadership and Service
+To join a club, you may attend a scheduled club meeting, or you can email the club officers directly to ask questions.
+Highline College recognized clubs have been approved by the Associated Students of Highline College and are supported by the Center for Leadership and Service.

 Club Mission Statement: Afghan Club’s mission is to promote awareness and appreciation of Afghan culture through interactive events, performances, and workshops, create a supportive community for Afghan students to share experiences, stories, and ideas, and encourage cross-culture understanding by collaborating with other culture clubs and organizations.